How to Store and Preserve Fresh Cilantro

 The broad lower leaves of the coriander plant are known as “cilantro.”
 Cilantro is typically sold in bundles of fresh leaves and stems or grown in the garden.
-I use cilantro in all kinds of recipes from Mexican cuisine to Southwestern recipes.
-It’s also the main ingredient in Middle Eastern and Asian cooking, too.
+I use cilantro in Mexican and Southwestern cuisine.
+It’s also a key ingredient in Middle Eastern and Asian cooking.

 Even though cilantro is inexpensive to buy at the grocery store and easy to grow in the garden, I was tired of having to toss it on the compost pile instead of on top of a salad.